r-a-y/bp-rbe-inbound-forum-attachments/readme.md

 https://github.com/r-a-y/bp-reply-by-email/issues/104

 This plugin allows those using RBE with Inbound Mode to also add attachments when replying to forum emails.
-Currently, SparkPost and Postmark are supported.
+Currently, SparkPost, Postmark and Mandrill are supported.
 SendGrid will be added at a later date.

 Requirements
 -